 Enterprises account for the largest share in the global unified communication market.
 This may be attributed to the growing adoption of information technology in enhancing business processes and benefits such as mobility, presence and collaboration that are provided by unified communication systems.
 Thus they help in improving the efficiency and productivity of enterprises.
 Unified communication enables enterprises to have better customer engagement, connected employees and better operational agility.
 Government, education and healthcare are some of the other promising sectors for the growth of the unified communication market.

-The North America and European markets are characterized by stake presence of advanced communication infrastructure.
+The North America and European unified communication market is characterized by stake presence of advanced communication infrastructure.
 Asia Pacific is expected to be a promising region for market growth due to increasing trend towards mobilization of enterprises.
-The large population base and spread of high speed data networks in regions such as China and India have led to a favorable demand for unified communication systems in such regions.
+Large population base and spread of high speed data networks in regions such as China and India have led to a favorable demand for these systems in such regions.

 Some of the players in the global unified communication market include Alcatel-Lucent, Avaay Inc., Cisco Systems Inc., IBM Corporation, Microsoft Corporation, NEC Corporation, Plantronics Inc., Polycom Inc., ShoreTel, Unify GmbH & Co.
 KG and Verizon Communications among others.
 Cisco dominates the market with a large number of Fortune 500 companies using Cisco’s unified communication solutions.
 This may be attributed to Cisco’s portfolio of solutions that provide consistent end user experience across multiple devices.
 The ability to host various infrastructure services and business critical collaboration capabilities make Cisco Unified Communication system popular among different end user industries.